 Discuss sexual development as it relates to childhood, adolescence and adulthood.

 Compare and contrast gender identities, expectations, roles and behaviors in both individual and societal contexts.

+Examine behavioral, social, and cultural issues from a variety of points of view.

+Interpret basic social and behavioral science concepts and principles used in the analysis of behavioral, social, and cultural issues, past and present, local and global.

 B. Other Course Objectives/Standards

-Students will demonstrate the ability to examine behavioral, social, and cultural issues from a variety of points of view.

-Students will demonstrate an understanding of basic social and behavioral science concepts and principles used in the analysis of behavioral, social, and cultural issues, past and present, local and global.

 Describe methods for studying human sexuality

 Locate and explain the functions of the male and female sexual anatomy